 This supremely important turn of events for all of heaven and earth is immediately followed by the key twelfth chapter of The Revelation of Jesus Christ.
 This highly symbolic chapter and the two chapters following it constitute yet another parenthesis in this book between the sounding of the seventh trumpet and the pouring out of the seven bowls of wrath.

 Chapter 12 describes the spiritual warfare within the heavenly realms which precipitates the spiritual warfare on the earth below: the great tribulation.
 You may recall that Eph.
 1:9-10 indicates heaven is brought under Christ’s rule before the earth is (and the latter won’t occur until the Millennium).
-Well, this is the chapter which illustrates that we, the enthroned Body of Jesus Christ Himself, will make known the manifold wisdom of God… to the rulers and authorities in the heavenly places (Eph.
+Well, this is the chapter which illustrates that we, the enthroned overcoming members of Jesus Christ Himself, will make known the manifold wisdom of God… to the rulers and authorities in the heavenly places (Eph.
 3:10 emphasis added), actually causing Satan and his fallen cohorts to be thrown out of heaven to the earth below.

-First, the Greek word translated caught up is harpazo, the same word Paul used to describe God’s rescuing His Church from the coming wrath in 1 Thess.
+First, the Greek word translated caught up is harpazo, the same word Paul used to describe God’s rescuing His overcomers from the coming wrath in 1 Thess.
 4:17 (see Part 7).
 It implies a violent seizing or snatching up by God in both Scriptures.
-The male child thus does NOT represent Jesus, for His ascension up to heaven was not a violent seizing or snatching up by God.
+The male child thus does NOT represent Jesus, for His ascension up to heaven was not a violent seizing or snatching up by God immediately after He was born.
 Furthermore, Jesus was crucified and resurrected before He ascended, and the cross does not appear in this chapter.
 Even more, this section of The Reveation of Jesus Christ is prophetic: Jesus told John in His outline of the book that this third part is what will take place later (1:19), and the word prophecy is used to describe this book in 1:3, and 22:7,10,18, & 19.
 Lastly, of course, Jesus Christ was NOT seized up to heaven by God to be protected from Satan – this male child is, as will be seen shortly.

 The second observation is that this male child is caught up… to God and His throne, where he will rule all the nations with a rod of iron.
-Here we see fulfillment of Jesus’ promise to the Laodicean overcomers: He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne (3:21), as we saw fulfilled also by the raptured Church symbolized as the twenty-four elders on thrones in Rev. 4 and 5 and in 11:16 (see above).
+Here we see fulfillment of Jesus’ promise to the Laodicean overcomers: He who overcomes, I will grant to him to sit down with Me on My throne, as I also overcame and sat down with My Father on His throne (3:21), as we saw fulfilled also by the raptured overcomers symbolized as the twenty-four elders on thrones in Rev. 4 and 5 and in 11:16 (see above).

 We then see fulfillment of the first part of His promise to the Thyratiran overcomers: He who overcomes, and he who keeps My deeds until the end, to him I will give authority over the nations; and he shall rule them with a rod of iron, as the vessels of the potter are broken to pieces, as I also have received authority from My Father (2:26-27).
 Note that the underlined words are Jesus’ direct quote of His Father’s promise to Him in v.9 of Psalm 2 – because His Bride is one Body with Him, bone of His bone, flesh of His flesh (see end of Part 4: The Bride of Christ), we receive this astounding promise from our Father with our Bridegroom!
 Praise God for exalting us to rule as “the Christ” – one Body with His glorified Son!
 Oh, worship Him with me now…